§ 210 Short title.

 b.
 Are provided at no cost except where federal or State law provides for a system of payments by families, including a schedule of sliding fees;

 c.
-Are designed to meet the developmental needs of eligible children in at least 1 of the domains identified in subdivision (3)a. of this section;
+Are designed to meet the developmental needs of eligible children in at least 1 of the domains identified in paragraph (3)a. of this section;

 e.
 Are provided by qualified personnel consistent with Department regulations;